12Jack21/nvim/README.md

   - `workspace/didChangeWatchedFiles` enable, https://github.com/neovim/neovim/issues/23291tps://github.com/neovim/neovim/issues/23291
 - [ ] nnn file manager beautify, start with `nnn -e`
 - [ ] iTerm2 themes backup and add new themes
-- [ ] tmux integration in iTerm2
-  - `tmux -CC attach -t SESSION_NAME` new window in iTerm2 profile
 - [ ] know and try to use `fugitive.nvim` plugin
   - lazygit is an alternative, but maybe can be collaborator
 - [ ] ranger or nnn (file manager) for neovim, or `telescope-file-browser.nvim` plugin